That Summer Day: Plot

-The entire class is waiting for the bus, but upon seeing Ayesha and her sister Jamilia, the driver makes a comment about not having their jihad on his bus, closes the doors and drives off, leaving most of the kids out on the street.
+The entire class is waiting for the bus, but upon seeing Ayesha and her sister Jamilla, the driver makes a comment about not having their jihad on his bus, closes the doors and drives off, leaving most of the kids out on the street.
 Kelly starts picking on Ayesha again, until Marie finally snaps at her telling her how stupid she is.
 Kelly turns away and walks home angrily.
 Ayesha, Mike and Jamilia walk the other way, discussing the mad and bitter bus driver.

 Ben eventually finds his dad, who is covered in patches of soot and blood stains; he was travelling on one of the bombed underground trains and was one carriage down from the explosion.
 He is still in shock from what he has observed and most of his clothes are damaged by fire and shrapnel.
 He stops at a café and tells them he had to make a statement due to being so close to bomb.
 The carnage and devastation he had been made to see of those dying, dead and mutilated prove too much and he breaks down in tears as Ben and Jack look on taken aback of seeing Ben's dad crying.
 Eventually Ben, his dad and Jack go back to their homes.
 Jack's mum walks into her son's room to see him tearing up a newspaper with the Olympic rings on them and says that London will not always be like this.
 Jack sticks the picture on the wall and says that he thinks he is going to like it here.